hindu-comm/weblogs/manasataramgini/2015/07/2015-07-20_this-time-its-the-big-mans-story-2.md

 an octapeptide expansion, and may be they failed to detect it?”

 Vrishchika: “Yes all that came to mind when Vidrum informed me but they have all been ruled out.
-In fact his Prnp is totally normal\!”
+In fact his Prnp is totally normal!”
 Lootika: “Then it is something else which is resulting in similar symptoms.
 May be there is some issue with the doppel protein or the shadoo protein?”